Esri/dynamic-situational-awareness-qt/docs/README.md

   <li>Minimize this tool.</li>
 </ol>

+> [!TIP]
-***Developer tip:*** This tool relies heavily on the Maps Qt SDK API class [`CoordinateFormatter`].
+> ***Developer tip:*** This tool relies heavily on the Maps Qt SDK API class [CoordinateFormatter].
 You can include in your app only the supported coordinate systems that you are interested in.

 ### Feeds